Skip to Content

 I recently did a post about how to plant tulips and shared all of the details about planting my tulip garden in the new house.
 But I planted a few different types of bulbs—not just tulip bulbs.
 I also planted a lot of hyacinth flowers!

-Hyacinth flowers are from the small genus “hyacinthus,” which is a very strong-smelling spring-blooming perennial.
-Hyacinth flowers are native to areas of the Mediterranean from southern Turkey to Palestine—but it has been naturalized worldwide.
+Hyacinth flowers are a very strong-smelling spring-blooming perennial.
+They are native to areas of the Mediterranean from southern Turkey to Palestine but have been naturalized worldwide, and they are some of the earliest spring-blooming flowers.

 If you don’t live in an area that has this long of a cold period (~30 to 40 degrees Fahrenheit), you can chill bulbs in a fridge first.
 Or you can buy them pre-chilled from many nurseries.